SeriousOldMan/Simulator-Controller/Docs/Race Engineer Commands (EN).md

 	[{Check, Please check} {the brake wear, the brake wear at the moment}, (TellMe) {the brake wear, the brake wear at the moment}]

-	[(TellMe) the remaining laps, How many laps are remaining, How many laps are left, How many laps to go]
+	[(TellMe) the remaining laps, How many laps are remaining, How many laps are left, How many laps to go, How long to go]

 	[How much {gas, fuel} is left, How much {gas, fuel} is {left in the tank, still there}, (TellMe) the remaining {gas, fuel}, (WhatIs) the remaining {gas, fuel}]